kameshsampath/fruitsgql/README.md

 # Overview

+In this part of **Getting Started with Ent and GraphQL** series, we will get ourselves introduced to basics of [GraphQL](https://graphql.org/) and [Ent](https://entgo.io/).

+At the end of this Do It Yourself(DIY) tutorial blog, you will

+- [x] Understand how to generate entities using `ent`
+- [x] Add support for GraphQL via ent extensions `entgql`
+- [x] Implement query and mutation(create) resolvers for Fruits API
+- [x] Expose the API using GraphQL server

 ## What is GraphQL ?

-[GraphQL](https://graphql.org/) is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
+GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.

 GraphQL solves a lot of problems that are faced by API developers,